Comic book: Comic book collecting

 The 1970s saw the advent of specialty comic book stores.
 Initially, comic books were marketed by publishers to children because comic books were perceived as children's entertainment.
 However, with increasing recognition of comics as an art form and the growing pop culture presence of comic book conventions, they are now embraced by many adults.

-Comic book collectors often exhibit a lifelong passion for the stories within comics, often focusing on specific superheroes and striving to gather a complete collection of a particular series.
-Comics are assigned sequential numbers, and the initial issue of a long-lasting comic book series tends to be both the scarcest and the most coveted among collectors.
-The introduction of a new character might occur within an existing title.
-For instance, the first appearance of Spider-Man took place in Amazing Fantasy #15.
-New characters were frequently introduced in this manner, waiting for an established audience before launching their own titles.
-Consequently, comics featuring the debut appearance of a significant character can sometimes be even more challenging to locate than the inaugural issue of that character's standalone series.
+Comic book collectors are often lifelong enthusiasts of the comics.
+They are often drawn to particular heroes and may attempt to assemble the entire run of a title.
+Comics are published with a sequential number.
+The first issue of a long-running comic book series is commonly the rarest and most desirable to collectors.
+The first appearance of a specific character, however, might be in a pre-existing title; for example, Spider-Man's first appearance was in Amazing Fantasy #15.
+New characters were often introduced this way and did not receive their own titles until there was a proven audience for the hero.
+As a result, comics that feature the first appearance of an important character are sometimes more difficult to find than the first issue of a character's own title.

 Some rare comic books include copies of the unreleased Motion Picture Funnies Weekly #1 from 1939.
 Eight copies, plus one without a cover, emerged in the estate of the deceased publisher in 1974.
 The "Pay Copy" of this book sold for $43,125 in a 2005 Heritage auction.

 The most valuable American comics have combined rarity and quality with the first appearances of popular and enduring characters.
 Four comic books have sold for over US$1 million as of December 2010, including two examples of Action Comics #1, the first appearance of Superman, both sold privately through online dealer ComicConnect.com in 2010, and Detective Comics #27, the first appearance of Batman, via public auction.

 Updating the above price obtained for Action Comics #1, the first appearance of Superman, the highest sale on record for this book is $3.2 million, for a 9.0 copy.

-Misprints, promotional comic-dealer incentive printings, and issues with exceptionally low distribution tend to possess scarcity value in the comic book market.
+Misprints, promotional comic-dealer incentive printings, and issues with low distribution tend to possess scarcity value in the comic book market.
 The rarest modern comic books include the original press run of The League of Extraordinary Gentlemen #5, which DC executive Paul Levitz recalled and pulped due to the appearance of a vintage Victorian era advertisement for "Marvel Douche", which the publisher considered offensive; only 100 copies exist, most of which have been CGC graded.
 (See Recalled comics for more pulped, recalled, and erroneous comics.)